 And this is my work now.

-I work with my clients who come from all sorts of backgrounds and I inspire them to live the best life that they can.
+I run my own business helping people to realise their own value and self esteem.
+I work with clients who come from all sorts of backgrounds and I inspire them to live the best life that they can.
 I encourage them to push themselves; because it is only when we step out of our comfort zone that we discover what we are capable of.

 But I am not ashamed of my life journey and I am proud to stand up and say ‘I am a survivor of domestic abuse’.
 For every woman and man who will stand up and announce the same, there may be another person out there who believes that just maybe, they can also find the courage to stand up and REALLY live their lives.

 If you have made it to the end of this rather long article, thank you.

 I offer no apologies if you would have preferred a post about my experiences in the Cardamom Mountains in Cambodia or hwo to survive the night in a hostel because maybe this article will strike a chord with some of you and it may help many of you who are moving towards your own dreams.

 If you want help to become a survivor (not necessarily from domestic abuse, but from whatever it is that’s holding you back), or if you want to share your own experiences with me, please do reach out to me and let’s connect.
 It’s not that scary.
 I do understand because I have been there.
 Opening myself up and sharing this article with you was scary, but now the ‘send button’ has been pressed and it seems that it has turned out OK!